Veterans Day is a time to remember and honor the service and selflessness of members of our military It is also a time to honor o >>

 Cynthia Mann Haiken is a reference and readers advisory librarian in Connecticut.
 Each of her maternal grandparents, mother, and aunt taught in the NYC public school, and she credits them for her a strong belief in education and youth support and development.
 Cynthia received a BA in history from Yale University in 1987 and a JD from Harvard Law School in 1990.
 Cynthia received her MLIS degree from Rutgers University in 2016.
 Prior to becoming a librarian, she practiced tax law in New York City for 27 years.
 She and her husband Matthew have two daughters.

-Garrett D’Alessandro is CEO of City National Rochdale, which currently manages over $39 billion in assets and is a wholly owned subsidiary of City National Bank, the 38th-largest commercial bank in the United States.
-City National Bank is backed by over $50.9 billion in total assets, and provides banking, investment, and trust services through 71 offices.
+Garrett D’Alessandro is an executive working in the investment business for more than 30 years.
+He was CEO of City National Rochdale from 2012 to 2023.
+Prior to joining City National, he was CEO of Rochdale Investment Management from 1986 through 2012.
 Prior to joining Rochdale in 1986, Garrett was a certified public accountant at KPMG Peat Marwick.
 He received his MBA from the Stern School of Business at New York University.
 He holds a Chartered Financial Analyst designation and is a member of the New York Society of Security Analysts and the CFA Institute.

 Kristen J. Lonergan is a shareholder in the Real Estate Practice of Greenberg Traurig’s New York office.
 She provides counsel to REITs, investment funds, developers, lenders and other clients on the acquisition, development, financing and disposition of multi-family, office, hotel and other types of properties throughout New York and the rest of the country.